hannahdesmond/mastery-curriculum/chapter8/README.md

 favourite_things[:"sport"]
 ```

 > To write a symbol, add a semicolon `:` before a name.
 There's syntactic sugar, too: you don't need the quotes (`""` around the symbol).
-Also, you can as a string to fetch its equivalent symbol very easily: simply send the string the message `to_sym` (like how `to_f` worked for integers and floats).
+Also, you can ask a string to fetch its equivalent symbol very easily: simply send the string the message `to_sym` (like how `to_f` worked for integers and floats).
+Using symbols makes your code look super-programmery, and tells other programmers which objects they should expect to change, and which should stay the same.

 So, this is the first function of hashes: as a **key-value store** for named information.